Government-General of Chōsen Building: After Korean independence

-The Government-General Building was survived to enjoy two more decades as the seat of government following Park Chung-hee's 1961 May 16 coup, establishing the Supreme Council of National Reconstruction military government.
+Following Park Chung Hee's May 16 coup in 1961 that established the Supreme Council of National Reconstruction, the Government-General Building was restored to serve two more decades as the seat of government.
 On 22 November 1962, General Park carried out extensive repair and refurbishing work on the derelict Government-General Building to use it as much-needed offices for the central government.
-As a witness to the major political and social upheavals of modern Korean history, the building housed government offices including that of the Prime Minister, until early 1980s when new quarters were constructed nearby.
+As a witness to the major political and social upheavals of modern Korean history, the building housed government offices including that of the prime minister until the early 1980s when new quarters were constructed nearby.
 In 1968, the Western-style front gate was demolished for the reconstruction of Gwanghwamun, the main and largest gate of Gyeongbokgung Palace.
 In 1970, many government offices were moved to the newly constructed Central Government Complex located adjacent to the Government-General Building.

 On 25 May 1981, President Chun Doo-hwan gave instruction to move the National Museum of Korea to the Government-General Building.
 In 1982, the South Korean Government announced a moving plan to the people of Korea, and the project begun.
 After the last State Council meeting was held there on 19 May 1983, it underwent a period of refurbishment, reopening in August 1986 as the National Museum of Korea.